aws-samples/lambda-refarch-iotbackend/README.md

 **Note:** Deletion of the S3 bucket will fail unless all files in the bucket are removed before the stack is deleted.

+## License

+This reference architecture sample is licensed under Apache 2.0.